fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 </p>

 #### Linear Acuity Model
 Another commonly used model is the linear acuity model.
 In this model, visual acuity is assumed to decrease approximately linearly with eccentricity within the central visual field.
-This model matches both anatomical data and is applicable for many low-level vision tasks [CITE Hans Strasburger, Ingo Rentschler, and Martin J¨uttner.
-Peripheral vision andpattern recognition: a review.
-Journal of vision, 11(5):13–13, 2011.]
+This model matches both anatomical data and is applicable for many low-level vision tasks [(Strasburger et al., 2011)](https://pubmed.ncbi.nlm.nih.gov/22207654/).

 The model is based on the concept of Minimum Angle of Resolution (MAR), which represents the smallest angular separation at which two features can be distinguished.
 Experimental studies on human observers indicate that MAR increases roughly linearly with eccentricity for central vision, leading to the following formulation: